Keo96/Flashcard-App/README.md

 Submitted by: **Onyedikachi Kanu**

-This web app: **Enhance your knowlegde with a variety of questions on different subjects**
+This web app: **Enhances your knowlegde with a variety of questions on different subjects**

 Time spent: **10** hours spent in total